-Usage: Very useful where information needs to be packed into a small area, and/ or where symbols need to be applied directly to the substrate with laser etching, chemical etching, dot peen, or other methods.
+Usage: Very useful where information needs to be packed into a small area, and/or where symbols need to be applied directly to the substrate with laser etching, chemical etching, dot peen, or other methods.

-Definition: Data Matrix is a type of Matrix symbology and has subsets ECC 000 - ECC columns.
-Most of the symbols are square with sizes from 10x10 to module being light (binary 0) instead of dark.
+Definition: Data Matrix is a type of Matrix symbology and has subsets ECC 000 - ECC 200.

+ECC 200 symbols have an even number of rows and an even number of columns.
+Most of the symbols are square with sizes from 10x10 to 144x144.
+Some symbols, however, are rectangular, with sizes from 8x18 to module being light (binary 0) instead of dark.